Top 10 Foods Highest in Saturated Fat

 - 146% DV in 1 cup of shredded coconut meat

-Note: Coconut is a healthy food when consumed as part of a balanced diet.
+Note: Coconut is a healthy high fiber food when consumed as part of a balanced diet.
 If you have high cholesterol, you may need to limit coconut consumption, but for most people, it is a great addition to your diet.

 Saturated Fat per 3oz | Saturated Fat per 100g | Saturated Fat per 200 Calories |